KaijinKaja/Java-Cinema-Project/README.md

+Click Cinemae
-Input your code in here part part
+Input your code in here per part